SkynetLabs/skynet-webportal/setup-scripts/README.md

 At this point we have almost everything set up.
 We have 2 siad instances running as services and we need to set up the wallets and allowance on those.

-1. Create new wallet for both siad instances (remember to save the seeds)
+1. Create new wallet (remember to save the seeds)
-   1. `siac wallet init` to init download node wallet
+   > `siac wallet init`
-   1. `siac-upload wallet init` to init upload node wallet
-1. Unlock both wallets
-   1. `siac wallet unlock` to unlock download node wallet (use seed as password)
-   1. `siac-upload wallet unlock` to unlock upload node wallet (use seed as password)
+1. Unlock wallet (use seed as password)
+   > `siac wallet unlock`
-1. Generate wallet addresses for both siad instances (save them for later to transfer the funds)
+1. Generate wallet addresse (save them for later to transfer the funds)
-   1. `siac wallet address` to generate address for download node wallet
+   > `siac wallet address`
-   1. `siac-upload wallet address` to generate address for upload node wallet
-1. Set up allowance on both siad instances
-   1. `siac renter setallowance` to set allowance on download node
+1. Set up allowance by running `siac renter setallowance`
    1. 10 KS (keep 25 KS in your wallet)
    1. default period
    1. default number of hosts
    1. 8 week renewal time
    1. 500 GB expected storage
    1. 500 GB expected upload
    1. 5 TB expected download
    1. default redundancy
-   1. `siac-upload renter setallowance` to set allowance on upload node
-      1. use the same allowance settings as download node
-1. Run `siac renter setallowance --payment-contract-initial-funding 10SC` so that your download node will start making 10 contracts per block with many hosts to potentially view the whole network's files
+1. Run `siac renter setallowance --payment-contract-initial-funding 10SC` so siad will start making 10 contracts per block with many hosts to potentially view the whole network's files
 1. Copy over apipassword from `/home/user/.sia/apipassword` and save it for the next step
-1. Edit environment files for both siad instances
+1. Edit environment file for siad `/home/user/.sia/sia.env` and set:
-   1. `/home/user/.sia/sia.env` for the download node
    1. `SIA_API_PASSWORD` to previously copied apipassword (same for both instances)
    1. `SIA_WALLET_PASSWORD` to be the wallet seed
-      1. `PORTAL_NAME` xxxxed part to some meaningful name like `warsaw.siasky.net`
-      1. `DISCORD_BOT_TOKEN` for discord health check scripts integration
-   1. `/home/user/.sia/sia-upload.env` for the upload node
-      1. `SIA_API_PASSWORD` to previously copied apipassword (same for both instances)
-      1. `SIA_WALLET_PASSWORD` to be the wallet seed
-      1. `PORTAL_NAME` xxxxed part to some meaningful name like `warsaw.siasky.net`
+   1. `PORTAL_NAME` (optional) only for bot utils, set it to something meaningful name like `warsaw.siasky.net`
    1. `DISCORD_BOT_TOKEN` for discord health check scripts integration

 ### Step 4: configuring docker services